ptr727/PlexCleaner/README.md

     "ReEncode": true,
     // Re-encode the video if the Format, Codec, and Profile values match
     // Empty fields will match with any value
-    // Use FFProbe attribute naming, and the `printmediainfo` command to get media info "ReEncodeVideo": [
+    // Use FfProbe attribute naming, and the `printmediainfo` command to get media info "ReEncodeVideo": [
       {
         "Format": "mpeg2video"